Shigella Infection (cont.)

 - What else can be done to prevent shigellosis?

-Persons with diarrhea usually recover completely, although it may be several months before their bowel habits are entirely normal.
-About 2% of persons who are infected with one type of Shigella, Shigella flexneri, later develop pains in their joints, irritation of the eyes, and painful urination.
+- Post-infectious arthritis.
+About 2% of persons who are infected with Shigella flexneri later develop pains in their joints, irritation of the eyes, and painful urination.
 This is called post-infectious arthritis.
 It can last for months or years, and can lead to chronic arthritis.
 Post-infectious arthritis is caused by a reaction to Shigella infection that happens only in people who are genetically predisposed to it.